People flee embattled Ukraine city, supplies head to another

-LVIV, Ukraine (AP) — Buses carried civilians out of one embattled Ukrainian city Tuesday and supplies toward another, as officials tried to move people away from a Russian onslaughtand ease the dire humanitarian situation for those still stuck.
-But reports of renewed Russian attacks in one area threatened to again derail those efforts.
+LVIV, Ukraine (AP) — Buses carried civilians out of one embattled Ukrainian city Tuesday and supplies toward another, as officials tried to rescue people away from a Russian onslaught and ease the dire humanitarian situation for those still stuck.
+But reports of renewed Russian attacks on the port of Mariupol threatened to again derail the efforts.

-Western countries have decried the invasion and sought to support Ukraine with weapons — and punish Vladimir Putin’s Russia with sanctions.
-The measures have dealt a blow to the Russian economy, as companies pull out of or sharply curtail their business there.
-In a further sign of the country’s economic isolation, Shell announced Tuesdayit would stop buying oil and natural gas from it.

-On Tuesday, a convoy of buses packed with people moved along a snowy road from the northeastern city of Sumy, according to video from the Ukrainian communications agency.
-Ukrainian Deputy Prime Minister Iryna Vereshchuk said they were headed southwest to the Ukrainian city of Poltava, and included students from India and China.
+“So we cannot establish sustainable cease-fire and safety route at the moment,” Serhiy Orlov told the BBC, saying some routes of the city were blocked, others mined.

+Mariupol has been without water, heat, sanitary systems or phones for several days, one of the most desperate scenes of the nearly two-week-old war.
+An estimated 200,000 people — nearly half the population of 430,000 — hope to flee the city.

-Meanwhile, buses emblazoned with red cross symbols carrying water, basic food staples, and medicines moved toward the besieged southern port of Mariupol, scene of some of the worst desperation of the war.
-Vereshchuk said the vehicles would then ferry civilians out of the city.
+There have been repeated attempts to establish a humanitarian corridor to ease the suffering, and buses emblazoned with red cross symbols carrying water, basic food staples, and medicines moved toward the port on Tuesday.
+Ukrainian officials said the vehicles would then ferry civilians out of the city, as agreed with the Russians.

 But soon after officials announced that buses were en route, the Ukrainian president’s office said it had been informed of shelling on the escape route.
 It is unclear whether the supply convoy made it to Mariupol — or whether civilians will freely board the buses if the shelling continues.

-The mayor also cast doubt on the evacuations, telling the BBC that Russian forces continued to bombard area where people were trying to gather.
-He said some roads were blocked, others were mined.

-“This morning the situation did not change,’’ Orlov told the BBC.
+“This morning the situation did not change,’’ Orlov said.
 “So we still have … a city in blockade.’’

-The situation was growing more and more untenable in the city, which is without water, heat, sanitary systems or phones.
-Russia on Monday destroyed the natural gas supply.

-The battle for Mariupol is crucial because its capture could allow Moscow to establish a land corridor to Crimea, which Russia seized from Ukraine in 2014.
-An estimated 200,000 people — nearly half the population of 430,000 — hope to flee.
+Russia is fighting hard for control of the port, which would ensure a land route to the Crimean Peninsula that it annexed in 2014.
+President Vladimir Putin’s overall goals are not clear, but Western officials believe he is seeking to install a government friendly to him in Kyiv, part of efforts to pull the western-leaning democracy back into Russia’s orbit.

+In addition to humanitarian disaster unfolding in Ukraine, the fighting and ensuing Western sanctions against Vladimir Putin’s Russia have sent a shock wave through the global economy.
+Energy prices have surged worldwide, stocks have plummeted, and the food supply for many who rely on crops farmed in the fertile Black Sea region has been threatened.

+In a further effort to punish Russia, U.S. President Joe Biden decided to ban Russian oil imports, according to a person familiar with the matter who spoke on the condition of anonymity to discuss the matter before an announcement.
+Meanwhile, Shell announced Tuesday it would stop buying oil and natural gas from it.

+Following the shelling in Sumy, a convoy of buses packed with people moved along a snowy road on Tuesday, according to video from the Ukrainian communications agency.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk said they were headed southwest to the Ukrainian city of Poltava, and included students from India and China.

-Vereshchuk, the deputy prime minister, said Ukraine was also making arrangements to get people out of the Kyiv suburb of Irpin, although it was not clear if that would be along one of the five official corridors the Russians promised.
+Oleksiy Kuleba, the governor of the Kyiv region, said Ukraine was also making arrangements to get people out of the suburb of Irpin, although it was not clear if that would be along one of the five official corridors the Russians promised earlier.

-Ukrainian officials had pushed back on the proposals, since several of the routes would funnel people into Russia or its ally Belarus, which was served as a launch pad for the invasion.
+Ukrainian officials had pushed back on Russia’s proposed evacuation routes, since several would funnel people into Russia or its ally Belarus, which was served as a launch pad for the invasion.
 They have called instead for corridors allowing people to head to western parts of Ukraine not under attack.

 “Ukraine has not given permission for evacuation to Russia, we did not agree on those routes.
 The corridors to Russia have not been agreed upon with the Red Cross either,” said Vereschchuk.